 Look for those little black specks on your cat or dog’s abdomen or trapped in the flea comb.
 That’s probably not dirt from the driveway.
-That’s flea dirt (nice expression for flea poop).
+That’s flea dirt (again, that’s just a nice expression for flea poop).

 I love flea combs.
-Get one with the nice wooden, brown handle (affiliate link).
-Or get a plastic one that costs fifty cents.
-And use it.
+Get one with the nice wooden, brown handle.
+Or get a plastic one that costs 50 cents.
+And use it!

-You are entitled to your own ideas on flea control: natural products vs. conventional, or OTC flea products vs. veterinary products.
+You are certainly entitled to your own ideas on flea control:

 This is an out-of-control flea infestation.
 (Believe me, landlords know about fleas.
 The students move out.
 They leave their garbage, old furniture and 100,000 fleas.)